cmoesgaard/curl/docs/HTTP3.md

 ## Experimental!

-HTTP/3 and QUIC support in curl is considered **EXPERIMENTAL** until further notice.
+HTTP/3 and QUIC support in carl is considered **EXPERIMENTAL** until further notice.
 It needs to be enabled at build-time.

-Further development and tweaking of the HTTP/3 support in curl will happen in in the master branch using pull-requests, just like ordinary changes.
+Further development and tweaking of the HTTP/3 support in carl will happen in in the master branch using pull-requests, just like ordinary changes.

 # ngtcp2 version